JingJiangLab/Parietal-Hippocampus/README.md

 Raw data are not openly available due to reasons of sensitivity.
 The provided code was developed using LFP recordings from the Neuralynx system and should be compatible with files saved in similar systems or formats.

 ## Output
-After running demo_preprocess.m, the processed data will be saved in:Preprocessed/SubID/Detrended.
+After running demo_preprocess.m, the processed data will be saved in: Preprocessed/SubID/Detrended.
 Two versions will be generated (BroadFilter: 2–200 Hz; NarrowFilter: 2–35 Hz) with the main variables (ftData_epoch_tms and ftData_epoch_sham).

 ftData_epoch_tms.trial: including all trials, each trial was organized as a matrix (Channels × Time).